cotai-eus/cotai-dev/.docs/PRODUCTION_SUMMARY.md

 ## How to Use
 1. Update the `.env.production.sample` file with your values and rename to `.env.production`
-2. Run the services with `docker-compose -f docker-compose.production.yml up -d`
+2. Run the services with `docker compose -f docker compose.production.yml up -d`
 3. Follow the documentation in `PRODUCTION_SETUP.md` for additional steps

 ## Next Steps